etingof/pyasn1/doc/source/contents.rst

 As of this moment, pyasn1 library implements all ASN.1 data types as Python objects in accordance with X.208 standard.
-Later, post-1995, revision (X.680) introduced significant changes most of which have not yet been supported by pyasn1.
+Later, post-1995, revision (X.680) introduced some changes to the schema language which may not be fully supported by pyasn1.
 Aside from data types a collection of data serialization codecs comes with pyasn1 package.

-As for ASN.1 data definition language, pyasn1 package does not ship any compiler for it.
+As for ASN.1 schema language, pyasn1 package does not ship any compiler for it.
 However, there's a tool called `asn1late <https://github.com/kimgr/asn1ate>`_ which is an ASN.1 grammar parser paired to code generator capable of generating pyasn1